-He was a former German army paratrooper and POW whose signing for Manchester City saw 20,000 take to the streets in protest.
-But after playing the latter stages of the 1956 FA Cup final with a broken neck, his status as club legend was sealed forever.
+When the former German army paratrooper signed for Man City, 20,000 people took to the streets in protest.
+But after playing the latter stages of the 1956 FA Cup final with what turned out to be a broken neck, his status as club legend was sealed forever.

 City had finished fourth in the league, two places above Birmingham, and were in the final for the second year in succession after losing to Newcastle 12 months earlier.
 The German had been playing at the highest level of English football for seven years and was rated as one of the best goalkeepers in the country.